Madigan: Critical response

 Reviews for Madigan were among the best of any film Siegel had directed.
 Critics praised its urban grittiness and straightforward style, and audiences responded to its excitement and tautness.
 Siegel would go on to direct other successful cop movies, including Coogan's Bluff (1968) and Dirty Harry (1971).

 Themes

-Biographer Judith M. Kass regards the characterization of Daniel Madigan as “one of the most autobiographical of Seigel’s putative heroes…Madigan embodies the barely suppressed violence and actual sensitivity of a man destined to pick the wrong woman [and to] fight the wrong fight against an enemy who has even fewer scruples than he…”
+Biographer Judith M. Kass regards the characterization of Daniel Madigan as “one of the most autobiographical of Siegel’s putative heroes…Madigan embodies the barely suppressed violence and actual sensitivity of a man destined to pick the wrong woman [and to] fight the wrong fight against an enemy who has even fewer scruples than he…”

-Kass notes that the “wrong fight” is an analogy for “the continuous war between Seigel and his producers” for which the director felt he was unduly punished.
-“Seigel seems to feel the oddness of his position as a rebel director in a large corporation and relates it, on screen, to those of his non-conformist hero/victims.”
+Kass notes that the “wrong fight” is an analogy for “the continuous war between Siegel and his producers” for which the director felt he was unduly punished.
+“Siegel seems to feel the oddness of his position as a rebel director in a large corporation and relates it, on screen, to those of his non-conformist hero/victims.”